-I just finished a book written by Gretta Vosper titled ‘With or Without God’.
+Ideas From With or Without God Part 1 By Ron Murdock are a collection of ideas spawned by reading the book written ‘With or Without God’ by Gretta Vosper.
 It was an interesting book on how the church overall is suffering from a boxed in mindset that keeps it from being renewed and out of touch of where people are currently at.
 Most of us are getting skeptical of ready made answers that really don’t match up with good questions that are being asked.

 The ‘give me that old fashioned religion’ way of doing things needs to be discarded as the world evolves.
 The way we do things has changed dramatically in recent years as technology changes daily.
 The church needs to drop the rigid interpretation of the Bible and place emphasis more on just and compassionate living.
 The church doesn’t need to promote the cult of celebrity any longer but to discuss what Jesus had to teach then be led by Spirit on how to live it.

 Since human nature hasn’t changed very much since Day 1 of our existence, we still need to build a sense of community, social justice, find fulfillment, comfort, promote respect and dignity.
 If we don’t we will be continually be betrayed or stay disenchanted by the various religious institutions.

 Instead of keeping stuck in the past, the church needs to develop a vision for the future.
 Using fear of the unknown, traditionalists will frighten people by discrediting the messenger in some form as they can’t or won’t deal with the message and attempt to discourage others from implementing positive changes in their lives.
 Some people, as individuals or in groups, complain about they are against but rarely mention what they are for.